 Why is it important that they’re comfortable?
-Because beginners always make the mistake of buying shoes which look sharp, curved and professional.
+Because beginners always make the mistake of buying shoes that look sharp, curved, and professional.

-Those kinds of shoe will absolutely destroy your feet.
-Their shape makes them excellent for climbing, but is so unnatural to beginners that they’re practically unusable.
+Those kinds of shoes will absolutely destroy your feet.
+Their shape makes them excellent for climbing but is so unnatural to beginners that they’re practically unusable.

 Start with climbing shoes like the Evolv Royale, and you won’t have any problems.